What is a design system?

 What else does a design system have to offer?

 Design systems offer way more than just components.
 It is a repository of best practices, user guides, and templates that create a way of working that ensures governance is understood and enough freedom expressed.
-Consider the similarities to Lego blocks – design systems offer the infinite possibility, freedom to express and scalability.
+Consider the similarities to Lego blocks – design systems offer infinite possibilities, freedom to express and scalability.

 Finally, why should clients consider implementing a design system?